 Ironically, thinking a competitor’s mistake will lead to increased success for your organization without working is a mistake, too.

-Consumer satisfaction isn’t going to go up without you working to provide the best service at all times, regardless of what your competitor is doing.
+Consumer satisfaction doesn’t go up without you working to provide the best service at all times, regardless of what your competitor is doing.
 At the end of the day, it’s you and your organization’s responsibility to provide a high standard of service to whoever you serve.
 Know your customer, and know what kind of quality they want and expect from you.

-The key factor is to view a competitor slip up as an opportunity which needs taking advantage of, not an automatic success.
+The critical factor is to view a competitor slip-up as an opportunity that needs taking advantage of, not an automatic success.
 Your mentality will shape how you approach the situation, so you have to have the right mindset.

-Acting in a proactive manner is vital.
+Acting proactively is vital.
 If you’ve completed your analysis phase properly, you may notice your competitor has made a mistake before even they have.
-If you’re in the right mindset of seeing this moment as an opportunity, then you’ll be prepared to take the right action.
+In case you’re in the right mindset of seeing this moment as an opportunity, prepare to take the right action.

-Consider what perception may be being formed in the media about your industry, and be prepared to distance yourself.
-Whenever you are making a public statement, make sure to stress your own organization’s proud values while keeping a tone which emphasizes positive, noteworthy characteristics of your company.
+Consider what perception may form in the media about your industry, and be prepared to distance yourself.
+Whenever you are making a public statement, make sure to stress your organization’s proud values while keeping a tone that emphasizes positive, noteworthy characteristics of your company.

 This is preferable to focusing on your competitor’s flaws, as you don’t want to be seen as unnecessarily antagonistic.

 Such is the nature of business.
-It’s a competitive field, and you have to work proactively to capitalize on your competitor’s weaknesses and errors so that you can improve your own organization.
-If you have the chance to implement the best RPA tools available on the market before your competitors, for example, you have to make the most of that opportunity.
+It’s a competitive field.
+You have to work proactively to capitalize on your competitor’s weaknesses and errors.
+So that you can improve your own organization.
+If you have the chance to implement the best RPA tools available on the market before your competitors, you have to make the most of that opportunity.

 Learn From Their Mistakes

 A measured, calculated approach can also be the wisest one.
-Regardless of whether your competitor’s slip up is heavily noticed and garners media attention, or if it’s something your team caught while doing due diligence, there will be knowledge to be gained.
+Regardless of whether your competitor’s slip-up is heavily noticeable and garners media attention or if it’s something your team caught while doing due diligence, there will be knowledge to be gained.

-With the benefit of hindsight, you can see what went wrong with your competitor’s campaigns, initiatives, and more.
-Not only can you learn from this to avoid the same mistakes, but you can one-up them and use the knowledge to better your own organization’s techniques.
+With hindsight, you can see what went wrong with your competitor’s campaigns, initiatives, and more.
+You can learn from this to avoid the same mistakes.
+Use the knowledge to better your organization’s techniques.
 That alone is a great benefit.

 It doesn’t matter whether you’re in ecommerce, human resources, or anything in between.
 Take every chance you can to learn from others to better yourself.

-In regards to larger issues such as PR failures and crisis management slip ups, you can look at what PR efforts were effective and which didn’t go down well with the press and public, and adjust your own organization’s plans to deal with a potentially reputation-damaging event.
+Regarding larger issues such as PR failures and crisis management slip-ups, you can look at what PR efforts were practical.
+If they didn’t go well with the press and public, adjust your own organization’s plans to deal with a potentially reputation-damaging event.

-If you’ve seen that certain kinds of statements and actions were not well received when your competitors used them, then you should strongly reconsider whether you should include them in your emergency plans or not.
+You can see certain kinds of statements that are not well received when your competitors use them.
+If so, reconsider whether you should include them in your emergency plans.

-When you think of the phrase “capitalizing on your competitor’s slip up”, you may be inclined to think about dramatic, drastic action that will revolutionize your organization.
+When you think of the phrase “capitalizing on your competitor’s slip-up”, you may incline to think about dramatic, drastic action that will revolutionize your organization.
 The truth is that you can take advantage of their mistakes in many more ways.

 Other times, a competitor’s mistake can lead to innovation and calculated risk-taking within your own organization, leading to a potential for a great amount of growth, too.

-Analyze, take advantage of opportunities, be prepared to act proactively, and you’ll find there’s room for growth in any industry.e-commerce marketing
+Analyze, take advantage of opportunities, and prepare to act proactively.
+You’ll find there’s room for growth in any industry.e-commerce marketingecommerce strategy